atlanmod/coqtl/README.md

 # CoqTL

-CoqTL allows users to write model transformations, specify and prove theorems on their behavior in Coq.
+CoqTL allows users to develop model transformation engines, write model transformations, and prove engine/transformation correctness in Coq.

 ## Organization of the repository